Rounding it up

 3. Prepaid Mastercard

 There’s a third option that exists if you want to earn rewards without paying the annual fee.
-KOHO’s prepaid mastercard offers the best of both worlds because it’s zero annual fee, but you still earn cash back on groceries, bills, and services.
+KOHO’s prepaid Mastercard offers the best of both worlds because it’s zero annual fee, but you still earn cash back on groceries and transportation.
 Plus, KOHO’s prepaid Mastercard only uses the money you already have in your chequing account so you earn rewards without worrying about racking up actual debt.
 It’s an attractive low-risk, no-investment option that offers the benefits of credit cards without damaging your credit score.

 Final thoughts on if all credit cards have annual fees